bricewalker/Hey-Jetson/README.md

 The best performing model is considered the one that gives the highest probabilities to the words that are found in a test set, since it wastes less probability on words that actually occur.

-The overall <a href="https://en.wikipedia.org/wiki/Cosine_similarity">cosine similarity</a> of the model's predictions with the ground truth transcriptions in both the test and validation set is about 74%, while the overall <a href="https://en.wikipedia.org/wiki/Word_error_rate">word error rate</a> is about 18%.
+The overall <a href="https://en.wikipedia.org/wiki/Cosine_similarity">cosine similarity</a> of the model's predictions with the ground truth transcriptions is about 80% in the validation set and 78% in the test set, while the overall <a href="https://en.wikipedia.org/wiki/Word_error_rate">word error rate</a> is around 16% in the validation set and 18% in the test set.

 ![performance](app/static/images/performance.png)